-13 There is also a Multifamily Program offered through the IPA.
+14 There is also a Multifamily Program offered through the IPA.
 It focuses on common areas and major measures (see the IPA Plan).

-- a.
-How many projects were completed?
-By how many different customers?
-What types of projects? - b.
+- b.
 Did customer participation meet expectations?
 If not, how different was it and why? - c.
-How many customers participated in more than one component? - 2.
-Program Design and Implementation - d.
+How many customers participated in more than one component?

+2. Program Design and Implementation

+- d.
 Did the program as implemented change compared to PY6?
 If so, how, why, and was this an advantageous change? - e.
-What implementation challenges occurred in PY7, and how did the program overcome them? - 3.
-Opportunities for Program Improvement - a.
-What changes could the program make to improve the customer experience and generate greater energy savings? - 4.
-Market Characterization - a.
+What implementation challenges occurred in PY7, and how did the program overcome them?

+3. Opportunities for Program Improvement

+a.
+What changes could the program make to improve the customer experience and generate greater energy savings?

+4. Market Characterization

+- a.
 What is the size of the multifamily market in the AIC service territory? - b.
 What are the characteristics of multifamily buildings in the AIC service territory? - c.
 How do property managers and owners make decisions about building improvements?